rakibulislam8226/tiktube/README.md

-# TukeTube - Django Video Website
+# TikTube - A Video Sharing Website by Django

 A Django-powered video sharing platform with user authentication, video upload, and interactive features.